zenaro147/pokecrystal-mobile-ptbr/README.md

 - Damien         : Code
 - DS             : GFX & Code
 - Ryuzac         : Code & Japanese Translation
+- Vulcandth      : Rebasing and keeping the repo up to date
 - Zumilsawhat?   : Code (Large amounts of work on the EZ Chat system)
 - REON Community : Support and Assistance